jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 This math might feel a bit scary, but in words, the objective is the average Q-value (across all states and actions) when following the policy.
 Adjusting your policy to maximize this objective means the average Q-value goes up, which in turn means the averaged expected future return is higher, which is of course the objective of RL!

-The quesiton is *how* do we optimize this objective?
+The question is *how* do we optimize this objective?
 If we are defining our policy with a neural net or some other differentiable function approximation, we can compute gradients of the objective with respect to the policy neural net parameters $\theta$ and use something like stochastic gradient descent (SGD) to improve the policy.[^2]

 [^2]: To use gradient *descent* we would want to turn this objective into a loss by multiplying it by negative one.
 Otherwise we can use gradient *ascent*.)